bakedPotatoLord/bakedpotatolord.github.io/content/rdfs-art.md

 ```
 When there is no more points in the que, we are done, and can export the image.
 You may notice that the `postMessage` function is used here which is not in the utility functions.
 This is because this algorithm is happening in a worker thread.
 MWAHAHAHA!
 I bet you thought That JS was a single [threaded](https://en.wikipedia.org/wiki/Thread_(computing)) language, and that I was just going to freeze my host's computer on a big graph, but we weren't even on the main thread the whole time.

-regardless, at this point, the algorithm is done.
+Regardless, at this point, the algorithm is done.
 I have a [live demo](https://cg-art.vercel.app/) up right now that you can try out for yourself.
 It has options to either render it locally (and asynchronously to avoid crashing) or using a webworker (which is much faster).

-If you're to lazy to generate your own, however, I'll put a carousel here.
+If you're too lazy to generate your own, however, I'll put a carousel here.

 :Carousel{:images='["/images/blog/rdfs-art/p1.png","/images/blog/rdfs-art/p2.png","/images/blog/rdfs-art/p3.png","/images/blog/rdfs-art/p4.png","/images/blog/rdfs-art/p5.png","/images/blog/rdfs-art/p6.png","/images/blog/rdfs-art/p7.png","/images/blog/rdfs-art/p8.png","/images/blog/rdfs-art/p9.png","/images/blog/rdfs-art/p10.png"]'}